Sophie Deen: Published works

+'Detective Dot', is a story about Dot, an inventive 8-year-old coder, who brings everyday objects to life in unexpected ways.
+Using her tech-savviness and problem-solving abilities, Dot guides young readers to question the origin and impact of the items they use daily.
+The narrative takes readers on a global journey, from Indian tea fields to Silicon Valley, revealing the stories behind household objects and promoting a deeper understanding of our interconnected world.

 Honours, decorations, awards and distinctions

 Listed in the Computer Weekly Top 50 Most Influential Women in Tech shortlist in 2017, 2018, 2019 and 2020.

 Named Creative Industries Entrepreneur of the Year for London & East of England finalist at the Great British Entrepreneur Awards 2020 in partnership with Starling Bank.

 Named Leading Honouree in Campaign’s ‘Rising to the Top’ category for Female Frontiers 2020.

 Bright Little Labs named as finalist in the Tech4Good Diversity Awards 2019, sponsored by Nesta and BT.

 Sophie Deen was nominated as one of the Top 30 changemakers 2018 by London Tech Week, celebrating companies and people harnessing technology to inspire social and economic impact and drive global innovation.

 Winner of the FDM Barclay’s Everywoman Award as Startup Founder of the Year 2017.
 Everywoman in Tech is an award celebrating the achievements of women working in tech and STEM.

 Named by the British Interactive Media Association in the top 100 most influential players in the British digital industry in 2017.

 Winner of the EDF Energy Pulse Award 2016 for the 'Inspiring young people into STEM' category.